Garmin HRM 600 Review: The Chest Strap Garmin Power Users Were Waiting For

 • Wet the electrodes before starting.

-• Clean sweat residue from the strap.
+• Clean salt and sweat residue from the strap.

 • Make sure the module is charged.

-• Pair through the correct Garmin menu rather than only your phone’s Bluetooth settings.
+• Pair through the correct Garmin menu.

-• Keep firmware updated through Garmin Connect when updates are available.
+• Keep firmware updated in Garmin Connect.

 Final Verdict: The Best Garmin Strap for Serious Athletes

+Garmin HRM 600 is the best Garmin heart-rate strap to buy if you want the fullest Garmin training experience.
 It is not cheap, and it is not necessary for everyone.
-But it is genuinely better positioned than a basic heart-rate strap because it combines accurate chest-based HR, HRV transmission, Garmin running dynamics, HRM 600-only Step Speed Loss, watch-free activity recording, swim heart-rate storage, a detachable washable strap, and rechargeable battery life in one package.
+But it combines the most valuable Garmin strap features in one product: chest-based heart rate, HRV transmission, running dynamics, Step Speed Loss, watch-free activity recording, swim heart-rate storage, detachable washable strap design, and rechargeable battery life.

 Garmin HRM 600 FAQ